Close

 • Muscle Strength—It helps build the muscles in your baby’s neck, shoulders, and arms.
 These muscles are necessary for fighting gravity and lifting their head and developing upper body strength.

 • Skull Shape—Spending time on their tummy reduces the likelihood of developing flat spots on the back of the head, known as positional plagiocephaly.
+It can protect the baby from head shape issues related to being in one position at all times.

 • Hand-Eye Coordination—Reaching for toys and looking around during tummy time helps improve your baby’s hand-eye coordination and visual skills.